 Ongkor Festival is an old festival in farming areas of Tibet held in each August according to Tibetan calendar when all crops are waiting for harvest.

 Tibetan people Believe that the water in this period has an extreme magic power to cure all, so they swarm to the riverside to take baths.

 Autumn comes to Tibet in September, making Tibet like a rainbow with a wide range of colors.
 The temperature in Tibet is becoming cooler from hot, but it is not very cold in Tibet during Sep. and Oct.
 The sky is clear, clouds are pale, air is fresh and temperature is comfortable.
 It is still a great time to trek in Tibet and watch all kinds of wild animals on the Tibetan plateau.
 You will feel quite comfortable to go anywhere of Tibet, especially the sacred Mt.
 Kailash and holy Lake Manasarovar.

 Winter comes to Tibet and most areas of Tibet witness snow since late October.
 There are no crowds of tourists, but flocks of pilgrims in Lhasa.
 It is a perfect season to visit all kinds of temples in Tibet and watch pilgrims at all ages.
 The best time to view Mt.
 Everest also comes after November when the rainy season of Tibet ends.
 Without much mist, Mt.
 Everest shows its panorama nearly all the day

 Festival of Buddha's Descent from Heaven

 Date: November 13, 2014

 During that time there are a large number of pilgrims in Lhasa.
 Ladders are painted afresh on rocks around many monasteries to symbolize the event.

-During that time respect is shown to Tsongkha pa.
-The founder of the Geluk pa order.
-With the remembrance of Tsongkha pa all the monastery and the houses light fire the yak butter lamp.
+Tibetans show respect to Tsongkhapa, the founder of the Geluk pa order of Tibetan Buddhism.
+With the remembrance of Tsongkha pa all the monasteries and households light yak butter lamps.